 Coconut oil is just as useful in the kitchen as it is in your beauty routine.
 It can be used in place of traditional cooking oils or added to baked goods for a light coconut flavor.
 Coconut oil also has a similar number of calories per tablespoon as olive, avocado, and grapeseed oils.
 If you like to cook and bake with coconut oil, feel free to do it.

-One thing worth noting is that though coconut oil can be part of a healthy diet, it is higher in saturated fat than other cooking oils.
+One thing worth noting is that though coconut oil can be part of a healthy diet (avoid these 4 diet mistakes), it is higher in saturated fat than other cooking oils.
 If you are looking to improve your heart health, it may be better to limit your intake.
 However, even if you are watching you intake of saturated fats, coconut oil is perfectly healthy to consume in moderation.